RikVN/Neural_DRS/OpenNMT.md

 ## Configuration

 In config/opennmt/default_config.sh we store the default settings for preprocessing, training and parsing.
-All shell scripts read from there. **You will have to set the correct paths yourself.** The scripts need to know where the current repo is located, and perhaps other locations are also different on your machine.
+All shell scripts read from there.
+You should not have to change anything if you use our recommended setup, but please check if the file location make sense on your machine.

-If you do not have access to GPU, you'll have to change the gpuid setting as well (all my experiments are on GPU, not sure if it will work).
+If you do not have access to GPU, you'll have to change the gpuid setting as well (all my experiments are on GPU, not sure if it will work on CPU).

 ### Testing your setup ###